jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

         )
         self.assertIsNone(a_dictionary['another_key'])

-* I will now add a test for setting the default value to something other than :doc:`None </data_structures/none>`
+* I will now add a test for setting the default value to something other than :ref:`None`

   .. code-block:: python